langchain-samples/deepagent-coder/README.md

 of its work.
 This repo shows how you can combine these two LangChain offerings to design and deploy a software engineering agent that can do useful work in the unique context of your organization.

+You can use the agent via a chat interface - it is prompted to return its final code output in its response

 ## Key Components

 ### Memory